fpdavis/Nibbler-Twisted-Tale/README.md

 * Add graph weighting incentives for pellets in A*
 * Add Nibbler body shortest movement/body drag
 * Add credits
+* Add neon sounds
 * Game Options
+	* Capture the Flag
 	* Waves/Levels
 	* Dificulty level
 	* Add power ups from pellets
+		* Weapons for Nibblers and Brainspawn
 		* Must be bitten multiple times to be eaten
 		* Random direction change
 		* Ability to pause movement